 Where did you grow up?

-Where did you go to school and what was your focus?
+Where do you go to school and what was your major/focus?

 What do you do at PBRC?

-What is a quote that inspires you to do the work you do?
+What motivates you, OR who is a hero, OR what is a quote that inspires you to do the work you do?